sandreas/m4b-tool/README.md

 ## About audio quality

 In `m4b-tool` all audio conversions are performed with `ffmpeg` resulting in pretty descent audio quality using its free encoders.
-However, best quality takes some extra effort, so if you are using the free encoders, `m4b-tool` will show the following hint:
+However, best quality takes some extra effort, so if you are using the free encoders, `m4b-tool` might show the following hint:

 > Your ffmpeg version cannot produce top quality aac using encoder aac instead of libfdk_aac

-To overcome this hint and get the best possible audio quality, you have to use a non-free encoder, that is not integrated in `ffmpeg` by default (licensing reasons).
+That's not really a problem, because the difference between the `aac` and `libfdk_aac` encoder is hardly noticeable in most cases.
+But to overcome the hint and get the best audio quality possible, you have to use a non-free encoder, that is not integrated in `ffmpeg` by default (licensing reasons).
 Depending on the operating system you are using, installing the non-free encoder may require a little extra skills, effort and time (see the notes for your operating system above).
 You have to decide, if it is worth the additional effort for getting the slightly better quality.
 If you are using the docker image, you should get the best quality by default.